phpbench/phpbench/docs/faq.rst

 The default Windows console does not support these sequences, so the output can look corrupted.

-You can mitigate this by using the `travis` logger, which does not issue any of these escape sequences.
+You can mitigate this by using the `plain` logger, which does not issue any of these escape sequences.

 Why do `setUp` and `tearDown` methods not automatically get called?